 Don’t think you have enough time to make dinner?
 Think again!
-This flavorful vegan Cashew Scampi from Real Food, Really Fast by Hannah Kaminsky takes only a few minutes to cook.
+Flavorful vegan Scampi made with cashews from Real Food, Really Fast by Hannah Kaminsky takes only a few minutes to cook.
 Dinner will be ready before you know it!
-Be sure to enter the giveaway at the end of the post, because you’re definitely going to want to have this cookbook in your collection.
+This easy recipe takes just about 10 minutes from start to finish.
+It’s vegan with a gluten-free option.

 As you might have guessed from the name, Real Food, Really Fast is loaded with recipes that are ready super quickly.
 In fact, they’re all ready in 10 minutes or less!
 These meals are much tastier and much more healthful than anything you could order from a take-out restaurant.
 And they’re ready way faster than a delivery guy could get to your house with a pizza or Chinese food.

 In addition to their speedy cook time, these recipes use easy-to-find ingredients that won’t break the bank.
 Most of the ingredients are staples that you probably already have on hand in your pantry anyway.
-In the case of the Cashew Scampi that I made recently, the only thing I didn’t have on hand was parsley, and that’s because I had just cleaned out the fridge and thrown away the wilted remains of a bunch that was hanging out in the produce drawer.
+In the case of the vegan scampi that I made recently, the only thing I didn’t have on hand was parsley.
+That’s because I had just cleaned out the fridge and thrown away the wilted remains of a bunch that was hanging out in the produce drawer.

 If you’re new to vegan cooking, this book will help you get the hang of things.
 Hannah offers lots of cooking advice, and she includes lists of pantry and kitchen essentials.
 She includes tips on how to cook meals quickly, too.